iliaschr/write-ups/attack-defense-2025/auth-service-attack.md

 # Auth Service Attack

+This is a write-up from the 48 hour competition Hackintro 2025 (Homework 3).

 This section covers the attack against the Auth service in the HackIntro 2025 Attack-Defense CTF.
 We identified a prefix matching vulnerability due to improper use of `strncmp`, allowing us to bypass authentication and retrieve flags from other teams.

 ## Copying the binary locally